-Mark your calendars!
-May 11, 2018 from 3:30 p.m. to 9:00 p.m.
-Celebrate this noteworthy accomplishment of your friend or family member by participating in the 6-hour celebration starting with the 24th Annual Chicano/Latino Pre-Commencement Celebration at the outdoor theater, followed by light food and refreshments with music at Memorial Stadium as your loved one gets robed for the 104th Bakersfield College Commencement which starts promptly at 7:00 p.m.
+May 11, 2018 from 3:30 p.m. to 9:00 p.m. we celebrated this noteworthy accomplishment of friend and family members by participating in the 6-hour celebration starting with the 24th Annual Chicano/Latino Pre-Commencement Celebration at the outdoor theater, followed by light food and refreshments with music at Memorial Stadium as loved ones got robed for the 104th Bakersfield College Commencement which started at 7:00 p.m.

 The purpose of this annual tradition is to encourage Chicano/Latino students to participate in celebrations that provides a cultural, bilingual and celebratory atmosphere for family and friends as they honor the achievements of their graduates and transfer students.
 The celebration gives our students an opportunity to acknowledge those who have been supportive of their educational endeavors.
 Finally, the celebration serves as an example for the younger generation and community that they, too, can achieve a college education.

 “Over the years, the commencement celebration has provided inspiration, consejos (advice), folklorico dancers, mariachis, symbolic sarapes y mas; it’s always centered around building a sense of orgullo (pride) and cultura (culture) for our Chicano/Latino students who wanted to mark this important milestone in a cultural way, surrounded by their familia and amigos,” said Corny Rodriguez, founder of the commencement celebration and Bakersfield College Dean of Instruction.
 “In their thank-you messages to families and loved ones, students share stories of overcoming adversity and realizing success, and they speak about their personal moments in English, Spanish, sometimes both, given their diverse family backgrounds.
 It’s very touching.”